New York City Ballet (1984-1989)

-Ms. Kamara received her early ballet training with Ellen Gniadowska and Peggy Lynne in Baltimore, Maryland.
-After studying one year at the Washington Ballet School in D.C., she pursued her studies at the School of American Ballet in New York.
-From 1984 to 1989, Ms. Kamara was a member of the New York City Ballet where she danced roles in ballets by George Balanchine, Jerome Robbins, Peter Martins, Eliot Feld and Lar Lubovitch.
-During the 1989-90 season Ms. Kamara danced in Bonn, Germany under director Youri Vamos, where the role of the Nubiana from Spartacus was created for her.
-From 1990 Ms. Kamara was a principal dancer for the Miami City Ballet where she received critical acclaim for her performances in the Balanchine repertoire including the Arabian solo from the Nutcracker, the siren in Prodigal Son, Calliope in Apollo, the solo girl in Rubies, the Russian girl in Serenade, Allegro Brillante, Who Cares, Bugaku, Agon, Four Temperaments, and many more.
+Myrna Kamara received her early ballet training with Ellen Gniadowska and Peggy Lynne in Baltimore, Maryland.
+After studying one year at the Washington Ballet School in DC, she pursued her studies at the School of American Ballet in New York.
+From 1984 to 1989, Ms. Kamara was a member of the New York City Ballet where she danced roles in ballets by George Balanchine, Jerome Robbins, Peter Martins, Eliot Feld, and Lar Lubovitch.
+During the 1989-90 season, Ms. Kamara danced in Bonn, Germany under director Youri Vamos, where the role of the Nubiana from Spartacus was created for her.
+Starting in 1990, Ms. Kamara was a principal dancer for Miami City Ballet, where she received critical acclaim for her performances in the Balanchine repertoire including the Arabian solo from the Nutcracker, the siren in Prodigal Son, Calliope in Apollo, the solo girl in Rubies, the Russian girl in Serenade, Allegro Brillante, Who Cares, Bugaku, Agon, Four Temperaments, and many more.

-Her final company contract was with Maurice Bejart from 1996-1999 in Switzerland.
-During this period she performed serveral of his ballets, including the renowned Bhakti, Sacre du Printemps, Le Mandarin Merveilleux, L’oiseau de Feu, and Ballet for Life (Le Presbytere).
+Her final company contract was with Maurice Béjart’s company from 1996-1999 in Switzerland.
+During this period she performed several of his ballets, including the renowned Bhakti, Sacre du Printemps, Le Mandarin Merveilleux, L’oiseau de Feu, and Ballet for Life (Le Presbytere).